 NEW SECTION.
 Section 9.
 Contracting -- data collection and analysis -- payment of costs.
-(1) The department shall contract with a mental health facility in each service area, as defined in 53-21-1001, for up to three beds dedicated to short-term inpatient treatment under [section 4].
+(1) The department shall contract with a mental health facility in each service area, as defined in 53-21-1001, for up to three beds dedicated to short-term inpatient treatment under [sections 7 through 10].

-- (2) A contract for short-term inpatient treatment beds shall require the contractor to collect and report fiscal and program data in the time and manner prescribed by the department to support short- and long-term program evaluation.
-The department shall establish baseline data on commitments to the state hospital from each county and analyze what effect diversion to short-term inpatient treatment has on state hospital commitments. - (3) Except as provided in subsection (4), short-term inpatient treatment costs are not a precommitment cost under 53-21-132 and must be paid by the department and billed to the following entities in the following order of priority: - (a) the respondent or the respondent's private insurance carrier, if any; or - (b) a public assistance program, such as medicaid, for a qualifying respondent. - (4) Costs to transport a respondent to a mental health facility for short-term inpatient treatment are a precommitment cost under 53-21-132.
+(2) A contract for short-term inpatient treatment beds must require the contractor to collect and report fiscal and program data in the time and manner prescribed by the department to support program evaluation and measure progress on performance goals.
+The department shall establish baseline data on commitments to the state hospital from each county and analyze what effect diversion to short-term inpatient treatment has on state hospital commitments.
+WHEN CONTRACTING, THE DEPARTMENT SHALL CONSIDER COUNTY STRATEGIC PLANS DEVELOPED PURSUANT TO 53-21-138 AND 53-21-139 THAT INCORPORATE SHORT-TERM INPATIENT TREATMENT AS AN ALTERNATIVE TO INVOLUNTARY COMMITMENT TO THE STATE HOSPITAL.

+(3) Except as provided in subsection (4), short-term inpatient treatment costs are not a precommitment cost under 53-21-132 and must be paid by the department and billed to the following entities in the following order of priority:

+(a) the respondent or the respondent's private insurance carrier, if any; or

+(b) a public assistance program, such as medicaid, for a qualifying respondent.

+(4) Costs to transport a respondent to a mental health facility for short-term inpatient treatment are a precommitment cost under 53-21-132.